Llyn Cowlyd: Reservoir

-The history of electricity production at Dolgarrog is tied up with that of Henry Joseph Jack (1869-1936), who was chairman of the North Wales Power and Traction Co.
+The history of electricity production at Dolgarrog is tied up with that of Henry Joseph Jack (1869–1936), who was chairman of the North Wales Power and Traction Co.
 Ltd, and who had a dream of using this new power source to power the narrow gauge railways in North Wales.
 The NWPTC was the company behind the Portmadoc, Beddgelert and South Snowdon Railway (to later become the Welsh Highland Railway) and he became Chairman of the Festiniog Railway during July 1921, putting him in control of all the passenger carrying narrow-gauge railways of that part of North Wales.
 In addition to this, in 1922 he became a director of the Snowdon Mountain Railway which was also part of the Dolgarrog empire.

 Dam

 The first dam at Llyn Cowlyd was constructed by the Conway and Colwyn Bay Joint Water Supply Board and completed in 1897.
-Built as an earthwork with a core of concrete and clay puddle, it was 528 feet (161m) long and impounded 13 feet (4m) of water (70,000,000 gallons).
+Built as an earthwork with a core of concrete and clay puddle, it was 528 feet (161m) long and impounded 4m (13 feet) of water (265 million litres).

-The present dam at the north-eastern end of Llyn Cowlyd is 45 feet high (14m) consisting of a rock and earth embankment with a concrete core.
+The present dam at the north-eastern end of Llyn Cowlyd is 14m high (45 feet) consisting of a rock and earth embankment with a concrete core.
 A concrete and stone apron protects the dam from wave action, which comes from the direction of the prevailing winds.
-The dam, which was built some 300 yards (274m) downstream of the lower, earlier one, was completed in 1921, and was officially opened on 20 September 1922.
+The dam, which was built some 274m (300 yards) downstream of the lower, earlier one, was completed in 1921, and was officially opened on 20 September 1922.

 During construction of Cowlyd dam, electricity for the winches was provided by the North Wales Power and Traction Co.
 Ltd's power station at Cwm Dyli, near Snowdon.
 The remains of the pole route along the western shore of the lake can be seen today.